sahildubeydev/Project-For-Git-Tutorial/README.md

 - `git restore --staged <filename>` -> The new modified changes that we pushed in the staging area only those changes are back (to undo the changes of already added file)

+- `git remote add origin "repository url"` -> To add origin of repository on local system folder

 - `git branch` -> To see all the branches

 - `git checkout -b "branch name"` -> To checkout and enter in new branch